lz-public/user-articles/README.md

 This serivice provides support for mobile apps, managing users and articles exposing a REST API.

 You can create users (currently, you can't make changes to them).
 However, you can add, update, delete and query articles.
 The service has been designed to be configured for different environments and has some catching logic in the article query.
 There is a lot we could do to improve this server.
-The section "Future improvements" is a small list of how it can be extend.
+The section "Future improvements" is a small list of how it can be extended.

 ## Roadmap